Madhya Pradesh High Court Ruling on Employee Benefits

 From India, Mumbai

-Why do you people talk only about these judgments?
-Punjab and Haryana High Court have given a verdict that Minimum Wages can be split, and there is nothing wrong in doing so.
+Why do people only discuss these judgments?
+The Punjab and Haryana High Court have given a verdict that minimum wages can be split, and there is nothing wrong with doing so.
 What is the sanctity of this High Court judgment?
 PF authorities have adopted the judgment, which is in their favor, and they did not mention the other judgment.
-Everyone interprets the law in their way.
+Everyone interprets the law in their own way.
 People in power try to pressure others.
-It is high time that ALL EMPLOYERS TOGETHER apply a memorandum to the Government, and only then will there be a solution to this.
-Balaji
+It is high time that all employers together apply a memorandum to the government, and only then will there be a solution to this.

 From India, Madras